LukaKaranovic/surrounded/docs/logicaldesign.md

 	* Projectile information is stored until expiry (collision, expired distance)

 * Collisions
-	* Between Player/Enemy
+	* Between Player/Enemy:
-	* Player and enemy both receive damage according to stats of each
+		* Player and enemy both take 50 damage
-	* Between Player/Wall
+	* Between Player/Asteroid:
-	* Player receives damage according static wall damage amount and is blocked from moving forward
+		* Player takes 50 damage and asteroid gets destroyed
+	* Between Player/Asteroid Belt:
+		* Player takes damage equal to their total health
-	* Between Player/Projectile
+	* Between Player/Projectile:
-	* Player receives damage according to projectile stat, projectile is then expired according to its stats and relative conditions
+		* Player takes damage according to projectile stat, projectile is then expired according to its stats and relative conditions

 * Sound Generation
 	* Sound is generated upon nearly any action created by player or enemy (Projectile fire, death, damage taken)
-	* Sounds are generated upon menu interaction and game over presented
+	* Sounds are generated upon menu interaction as well

 * Upgrade Decision
 	* Player is presented with upgrade menu at beginning of new round, which is determined by round module